UNINETTSigma2/documentation/olivia_pilot_period_docs/olivia_pilot_main.md

 Project compute quota usage is accounted in 'billing units' BU.
 The calculation of elapsed BU for a job is done in the same manner as elsewhere on our systems.

-The calculation of elapsed GPU-hours is currently only dependent on the amount of GPUs allocated for a job.
+The calculation of elapsed GPU-hours is currently only dependent on the number of GPUs allocated for a job.

 ## Software